GHHassan/webAssessment/api/ReadMe.md

 * account.sqlite used to store and provides user credentials, and user notes
 4. includes the Firebase JWT library
 * this library is used to generate and validate JWT tokens for user authorisations and authentaition.
+5. a .htaccess file is used to enforce single point of entry

 ## How to use this APIs
 These endpoints can form a RestFul API which can be used with any front end application that can interact with an API and process JSON formated data.